endscissors/Vernaculator/README.md

 </pre>
 **->EAST Text Detector Model:** [Download](https://drive.google.com/file/d/1ItInG03matiMjpuX_ozsG9mryOvyHalv/view?usp=sharing) <br>
 <pre>
-    Download this for text detection.
+    Download this for text detection(Link given).
 It is a pre-trained model to detect text from image. <br>
 </pre>

 ## How To Run the program: